pwnerguy/pwnerguy.github.io/_posts/2025-11-09-thm-pickle-rick.md

 ---
 layout: single
 title: TryHackMe - Pickle Rick
-excerpt: This Rick and Morty-themed challenge requires you to exploit a web server and find three ingredients to help Rick make his potion and transform himself back into a human from a pickle.
+excerpt: Help turn Rick back into a human!
+In this Rick and Morty–themed capture the flag challenge, your task is to exploit a vulnerable web server and uncover three hidden ingredients.
+Each ingredient represents a crucial step in Rick’s recipe for the potion that will transform him back from his unfortunate pickle state into his human form.
+The challenge is designed to test your skills in reconnaissance, exploitation, and creative problem-solving, while keeping the theme lighthearted and fun.
+Can you track down all three ingredients and complete Rick’s potion before time runs out?
 date: 2025-11-09
 classes: wide
 header: